learning-paths/pathway-clojure/README.md

 ClojureScript brings Clojure's strengths to web development, and anywhere else that JavaScript runs.

-The Datomic database allows database queries to be written by a wider swath of the population because these queries are structured the way people think, not around the needs of the computer. not many programming languages can claim to share design continuity with any database, much less one of datomic's caliber.
+The Datomic database allows database queries to be written by a wider swath of the population because these queries are structured the way people think, not around the needs of the computer.
+Not many programming languages can claim to share design continuity with any database, much less one of datomic's caliber.

-Clojure is declarative in nature. ideally, well-written clojure is like having a conversation about what we need from the computer, generally some form of information processing. let me qualify that statement by being candid with you. in order for you to be a masterful conversationalist in clojure will likely take two years of practice, several days per week.
+Clojure is declarative in nature. ideally, well-written clojure is like having a conversation about what we need from the computer, generally some form of information processing. let me qualify that statement by being candid with you.
+In order for you to be a masterful conversationalist in clojure will likely take two years of practice, several days per week.

 ### Clojure is a lisp

 Clojure is a dialect of lisp, which is short for "list processor". this is clojure's great superpower, but also the reason behind its inherent learning curve. fear not! this tutorial will direct you toward a free [online course](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x) designed to take the sting out of learning lisp.

-Lisp code, clojure included, is itself a highly consistent and uniform data structure. this makes it possible for mere mortals, like me, to generate and manipulate code programmatically. this is called meta-programming and is the realm of elite programmers in other languages such as python, ruby, java etc. in contrast to these languages, clojure is *inherently* a programmable programming language, allowing you and your team the power to extend clojure to suit your needs.
+Lisp code, clojure included, is itself a highly consistent and uniform data structure.
+This makes it possible for mere mortals, like me, to generate and manipulate code programmatically.
+This is called meta-programming and is the realm of elite programmers in other languages such as Python, Ruby, Java etc. In contrast to these languages, Clojure is *inherently* a programmable programming language, allowing you and your team the power to extend Clojure to suit your needs.

-You will often hear clojure developers using phrases such as `code as data` or `data as code`. this is a lisp thing and it will take months to sink in fully. with time and practice it make much more sense. you need to have your own natural aha! moment and you will never see programming the same again.
+You will often hear clojure developers using phrases such as `code as data` or `data as code`.
+This is a Lisp thing and it will take months to sink in fully.
+With time and practice it make much more sense.
+You need to have your own natural aha!
+Moment and you will never see programming the same again.

 The net effect? clojure democratizes access to powerful programming techniques, thus tearing down that wall between you and your potential creativity.